ccordoba12/diffusion-of-innovations-model/README.md

 * Critical mass of adopters: $M_{c}$
 * Marketing effort: $e_{1}$
 * Level: $L$
+* Time delay distribution: $f(d)$

-## How to run this model
+## How to run this code

+1. Install Anaconda
+2. Install `anaconda-project` with `conda install anaconda-project`.
+3. Clone this repository and cd to its root.
+4. Run in a system terminal (cmd.exe): `anaconda-project run` to install its dependencies (this code has only been tested on Windows).
+5. Run `activate envs\default`
-1. Set model parameters for a given run in `all_parameters.py`.
+6. Set the model parameters for a given run in `all_parameters.py`.
-2. Run `run_analysis.py`
+7. Run `python run_analysis.py`
-3. The results are several plots, a json file with the parameters of simulation and a csv file with the percentage of adopters when reflexivity is activated in the system.
+8. The results are several plots, a json file with the parameters of simulation and a csv file with the percentage of adopters when reflexivity is activated in the system.
 All are saved in a *Results* subdirectory in this same directory.